 – Turning fans on and off:

-These outputs provide the power to switch LED screen indoor fans on or off.
-If this function is associated with the temperature of the sensors, we can program them to turn on or off.
+These settings allow us to switch LED screen inner fans on or off.
+If this function is associated with the temperature of the sensors, we can manually configure them to turn on or off.

 – Colour calibration on LED screens

-With use and depending on the quality of the screen, all panels and LED modules may have to be recalibrated.
-By doing this, we allow the screen to have colour uniformity and complete contrast once again.
+With constant use (and depending on the quality of the screen) sooner or later all panels and LED modules may have to be recalibrated ensuring color uniformity and a pitch perfect contrast.

 This task requires the use of auxiliary tools (calibration video cameras, special software, etc.).